Marco Carparelli: Player

 He played for Empoli until January 2004, while he left for Como for their remain Serie B campaign, but Como finished the last in the table.
 Carparelli signed for Genoa again, also at Serie B. But he left on loan for A.C.
 Siena of Serie A in the first half of the season.

 In summer 2005, he joined Cremonese, due to Genoa match fixing and relegated and followed to club to fall to Serie C1 in summer 2006.

-In July 2007 joined to Serie B newcomer Grosseto and in October 2009 moved to Pisa until the end of the season 2011-12.
+In July 2007 joined to Serie B newcomer Grosseto and in October 2009 moved to Pisa until the end of the season 2011–12.

-Since the summer 2012 he plays for Pietra Ligure in Prima Categoria Liguria/A.
+Since the summer 2012 he played for Pietra Ligure in Prima Categoria Liguria/A.